atpritam/Event-Flow/README.md

 ## Overview

 This Events application is built using Next.js.
 The app features a full-fledged event management system where users can create, view, manage and purchase tickets for events.
 The platform acts as a dynamic marketplace for events where users can discover and engage with events that interest them.
-Additionally, it integrates payment processing with Stripe and ticket validation with QR codes.
+Additionally, it integrates Stripe for payment processing and QR code scanning for secure ticket validation, offering a seamless experience for both event organizers and attendees.

 ## Table of Contents